PixarAnimationStudios/OpenUSD-proposals/proposals/LineStyle/README.md

 An API schema DashDotPatternAPI is provided to bind the DashDotPattern to a DashDotLines primitive.

 ### The DashDotLines rprim and shader
 In HdStorm, we will add the HdDashDotLines rprim for the DashDotLines primitive.
-The topology of the DashDotLines requires the curveVertexCounts, curveIndices and whether the pattern is screenSpaced.
+The topology of the DashDotLines requires the curveVertexCounts, curveIndices and whether the pattern is screenspaced.
 In dashDotLines.glslfx, we add two sections of shader code: "DashDot.Vertex" and "DashDot.Fragment".

 ### Other inputs for the shader and screen space pattern implementation
 For a polyline, the shader need to know the sum of line lengths before each vertex.
 This value can be pre-calculated in CPU.
 To implement screen space dash-dot pattern, the sum must be based on line lengths on the screen.
 So to calculate the sum, we need to do matrix transformation for the lines in CPU, and this calculation must be done when camera is changed.
 (Maybe we can use the compute shader to do the calculation before the rendering process in each frame)